dcanuto/cardio-modeling/README.md

     file = matopen("savefile.mat", "w")

-To run a case for `N` cycles, set the keyword argument `numbeatstotal` in the call to the solution initialization function:
+To run a case for `N` cardiac cycles, set the keyword argument `numbeatstotal` in the call to the solution initialization function:

     system = buildall(filename;numbeatstotal=N,restart=rstflag,injury=hemoflag);

-With the above options set, run a case for `n` time steps from the Julia REPL:
+With the above options set, build the `vascular_main` function.
+Then run a case for `n` time steps from the Julia REPL:

     system, n = vascular_main();